dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 ### APIs for adding and expressing resources

-.NET Aspire hosting packages and [.NET Aspire integrations](integrations-overview.md) are both delivered as NuGet packages, but they serve different purposes.
-While integrations provide client library configuration for consuming apps outside the scope of the app host, hosting packages provide APIs for expressing resources and dependencies within the app host.
+.NET Aspire [hosting integrations](integrations-overview.md#hosting-integrations) and [Client integrations](integrations-overview.md#client-integrations) are both delivered as NuGet packages, but they serve different purposes.
+While client integrations provide client library configuration for consuming apps outside the scope of the app host, hosting integration provide APIs for expressing resources and dependencies within the app host.
+For more information, see [Integration responsibilities](integrations-overview.md#integration-responsibilities).

 ### Express container resources